Why is Healthy Eating Important?

 If I conducted a survey asking hundreds of people their opinion on what constitutes healthy eating, I would get many different answers.
 Some people think that just because they do not eat out at fast food restaurants, they are on the right track.
 Others feel that good old home cooking is the way to go regardless of what they are actually cooking.

 Although there may not be the “one size fits all” diet, there are certain principles that one cannot argue.
 All diets should be catered around whole foods – those that come from nature, are minimally processed, and without chemicals.
 We are an alkaline species, meaning we have been designed by nature to eat foods that our cells require in order to live, regenerate and build healthy bodies.
 Most of our daily food agenda should come from raw fruits and vegetables, sprouted grains, and lean proteins.
-I try to encourage everyone to eat 80% of foods that are alkaline forming daily, with the other 20% coming from acid forming (cooked foods) that are easily digested and free of chemicals, hormones, etc. An example of a healthy diet would include at least 8 -10 vegetables and 3-5 fruits, lean cuts of fish or meat, with grains such as wild rice or quinoa or sweet potato.
+I try to encourage everyone to eat 80% of foods that are alkaline forming daily, with the other 20% coming from acid forming (cooked foods) that are easily digested and free of chemicals, hormones, etc. An example of a healthy diet would include at least 8 -10 vegetables and 3-5 fruits, lean cuts of fish or meat, with grains such as wild rice or quinoa or sweet potato, and of course healthy fats like olive , coconut , or avocado oil.
 There is no question that a healthy diet will ensure that you perform better as you will have more energy and vitality.

 It is so easy to get swayed by fancy packaging and promises of added nutrients when grocery shopping.
 Packaged goods can only offer you one truth – a fast fix.
 It is true that it takes less time to open a box than fix a salad, but you will pay for it in the end.
 All processed foods that are high in refined sugars, added coloring, flavors and preservatives should be avoided.
 We call these “foodless foods” that are really toxic to your system.
 Boxed cereals are a perfect example of how the public is fooled by thinking that they are getting enough fiber in their breakfast.
 Not only are most of these cereals high in sugar, but most of the fiber disappears in the heating and manufacturing process.